nonanonno/CarND-Path-Planning-Project/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+# Model
+For path planning, I create 4 state shown in the following list.
+The Upper state is selected if possible.

+1. Go straight
+1. Go left lane
+1. Go right lane
+1. Slow down

+In the Go straight state, the vehicle follows the current lane increasing the speed within the speed limits.
+If the distance from the forward car is too close (40m), the vehicle cannot select this state.

+In the Go left lane state, the vehicle change the following lane to left.
+The speed policy is same as the Go straight state.
+If the distance from the forward car on the left lane or the distance from the backward car on the left lane is too close, the vehicle cannot select this state.

+In the Go right lane state, the vehicle change the following lane to right.
+The speed policy is same as the Go straight state.
+If the distance from the forward car on the right lane or the distance from the backward car on the right lane is too close, the vehicle cannot select this state.

+When all above state is not selected, the vehicle select the Slow down state.
+In this state, the vehicle cannot run in fast speed and cannot change lane.
+So the vehicle just down the speed to do not hit the other car.